Travon-77/BI_Analytics_Tripleten_Projects/Zomato Sales Analysis/READme..md

 ## Process
 1. **Data Cleaning:** Used Excel for formatting, filtering, and removing inconsistencies.
-2. **ETL:** Extracted and structured data for analysis.
-3. **Analysis & Visualization:** Built Tableau and Power BI dashboards to reveal sales trends by region and season.
+2. **Analysis & Visualization:** Built Tableau and Power BI dashboards to reveal sales trends by region and season.
-4. **Insights & Recommendations:**
+3. **Insights & Recommendations:**
    - Identified top-performing regions for targeted marketing.
    - Suggested seasonal campaigns based on peak months.